Watching letters

 Contemporary, phonemic Latvian orthography: Žņaudzējčūska

-The German-Based orthography was introduced to the Latvian language by German missionaries in the sixteenth century.
-In the subsequent centuries, the Baltic Germans, the land-owning and ruling elite of the region, were the sole authority responsible for the development and systematization of the written Latvian.
+German missionaries introduced a slightly altered version of the German orthography for written Latvian in the 16th century.
+For a long time after that, the Baltic Germans, the region’s land-owning and ruling elite, were the sole authority responsible for the development and systematization of written Latvian.

 G. F. Stender, Neue Vollständige Lettische Grammatik, 1761.